AdobeDocs/campaign-classic.en/help/platform/using/launching-export-jobs.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Generic imports and exports
+title: Launching export jobs
-description: Generic imports and exports
+description: Learn how to launch to export jobs in Campaign Classic.
 audience: platform
 content-type: reference
 topic-tags: importing-and-exporting-data
 ---

-# Exporting data{#exporting-data}
+# Launching export jobs {#launching-export-jobs}

 The export parameters are recorded via a wizard.
 The generic export module is available as a standard, and lets you access and extract data from the database: contacts, clients, lists, segments, etc. For example, it can be useful to use campaign tracking data (tracking history, etc.) in a spreadsheet.
 The output data can be in txt, CSV, TAB, or XML format.